dnviti/web-app-CAA/docs/api/authentication.md

 # Authentication API

-The Authentication API handles user registration, login, and authorization for Web App CAA.
+The Authentication API handles user registration, login, and authorization for Web App CAA using a clean architecture implementation with SOLID principles.
 All endpoints use JSON for request and response bodies.

+## Architecture Overview

+The authentication system follows clean architecture patterns with:

+- **Token Service**: JWT token generation and validation using `golang-jwt/jwt/v5`
+- **Auth Service**: Business logic for authentication operations
+- **User Repository**: Data persistence layer with GORM
+- **Middleware**: HTTP request authentication and authorization
+- **Handler**: HTTP request/response handling

 ## Base URL